Isengard was a solo project of Fenriz, of Darkthrone. The band's name was inspired

 not to be confined to any specific sound.

-with with a powerful build up of vocals and guitar, immediately giving off a very strong folk / Viking Metal feel with a minimalist
+begins with with a powerful build up of vocals and guitar, immediately giving off a very strong folk / Viking metal feel with

-Black Metal approach to the recording.
-The lyrics are in Norwegian, and only serves to convey the pride Fenriz himself feels
+a minimalist black metal approach to the recording.
+The lyrics are in Norwegian, and only serves to convey the pride Fenriz

-a couple simple guitar melodies.
+with a couple simple guitar melodies.
 It is like walking the frozen forests, far from home, as funeral mist fills your lungs

-and

-it becomes difficult to breathe.
+and it becomes difficult to breathe.
 The sorrowful sounds fade away, yet before relief can come it all fades back in.
 Cold

-hands

-reach for your throat, slowly wrapping around and applying gentle pressure.
-At first, you don't even bother to resist as it
+hands reach for your throat, slowly wrapping around and applying gentle pressure.
+At first, you don't even bother to resist

-almost seems appealing.
-As the pressure becomes more intense and you are deprived of air, you realize that it is now too late.
+as it almost seems appealing.
+As the pressure becomes more intense and you are deprived of air, you realize that it is now

+too late.
 All hope washes away, leaving behind only the deepest despair.
-One almost expects to hear the anguished screams of Varg Vikernes
+One almost expects to hear the anguished screams